I'll feel more like it tomorrow

 Again, there are many answers to this question.
 Let me focus on two.

-First, task avoidance has probably become a habit.
+First, task avoidance had probably become a habit.
 When we faced aversive tasks in the past, we avoided them to seek short-term mood repair.
 In other words, our avoidance was rewarded.
 We felt better, at least for the moment, when we pushed the task off (to tomorrow).
 This is known as negative reinforcement.
-The negative stimulus—that aversive task and the feelings the task stimulated within us—was removed, and this is rewarding.
+The negative stimulus – that aversive task and the feelings the task stimulated within us – were removed, and this is rewarding.
 Rewards, as we learned from behaviorist psychology, reinforce behavior, and behavior that is reinforced is repeated.